Most Peaceful States in the U.S.

 What Makes New Hampshire So Peaceful

-Other things the state can boast is a good educational system, low crime rates, densely forested areas and no sales taxes.
-The one factor that works against the state is its lack of diversity, which may limit how welcoming it is to different people.
+The state can boast a good educational system, low crime rates, densely forested areas and no sales taxes.
+However, a lack of diversity may limit how welcoming it is to different people.

 Capital city: Augusta

 Quiet, beautiful and remote, Maine effortlessly exudes peace.
 The state is mostly rural, with lots of farmland as well as several state and national parks.
 A generous coastline is dotted with small historic towns decorated with sailboats and graced with gorgeous sunrises.

 Besides its natural beauty, the state has the lowest violent crime rate in the entire country, and ranks third in personal and residential safety.